Cryptosporidiosis is an infection that causes diarrhea. It is sometimes called Crypto. It is caused by a parasite found in stool.

 Most people get the parasite after swallowing food or water tainted with stool.
 This includes swallowing water while swimming.

-Diarrhea, vomiting, and weight loss are the most common symptoms.
+Diarrhea, vomiting, stomach cramps, and weight loss are the most common symptoms.

 Dehydration is the main complication.

 People who have a healthy immune system usually recover without treatment.
 People with a weak immune system may get a more serious infection and need supportive medical care.